 El Salvador: Protecting children: towards a coordinated food security and nutritional programme for El Salvador

-A sharp decline in remittances, augmented by rising food and fuel prices, has spiked poverty and malnutrition levels in El Salvador.
-In 2008, extreme poverty rose by 6.5%, and 87% of poor households reduced food consumption levels.
-El Salvador’s important gains toward fulfilling the MDGs in areas like hunger and poverty reduction (MDG 1) and improved infant mortality rates (MDG 4) are seriously threatened.
+A sharp decline in remittances, augmented by rising food and fuel prices, spiked poverty and malnutrition levels in El Salvador during the last decade.
+In 2008, extreme poverty rose by 6.5%, and 87% of poor households reduced food consumption levels, threatening El Salvador’s important gains toward fulfilling the MDGs in areas like hunger and poverty reduction (MDG 1) and improved infant mortality rates.

-This Joint Programme's aim is to build consensus and strengthen the government's capacity to set forth integrated approaches to alleviate child hunger, malnutrition and food insecurity.
-It targets institutions at the national level as well as in three poverty-stricken Northeastern municipalities.
+This Joint Programme's aim was to build consensus and strengthen the government's capacity to set forth integrated approaches to alleviate child hunger, malnutrition and food insecurity.
+It targeted institutions at the national level as well as in three poverty-stricken Northeastern municipalities.

-The initiative is advancing the integration of monitoring & evaluation information systems and promoting multi-stakeholder consensus in the design and implementation of child nutrition and food security plans.
-It focuses particularly on increasing the participation of women and indigenous populations.
+The initiative advanced the integration of Monitoring & Evaluation information systems and promoted multi-stakeholder consensus in the design and implementation of child nutrition and food security plans.
+It focused particularly on increasing the participation of women and indigenous populations.

-- Support for the National Council for Nutrition and Food Security.
+- Strengthening the legal framework through support to the review of the Nutritional Sovereignty and Food Security Bill.
+Support for the National Council for Nutrition and Food Security.